chroma-core/chroma/README.md

 </p>

 <p align="center">
     **Chroma - the open-source embedding database**.
-Chroma makes it easy to build Python or JavaScript LLM apps by adding memory:
+The fastest way to build Python or JavaScript LLM apps with memory!
 </p>